-No. In its newly posted guidance, USCIS states that it will not accept or approve requests for Advance Parole.
-If you apply for Advance Parole now, your application will be rejected and you may lose your filing fee.4
+No. USCIS states that it will not accept or approve requests for Advance Parole at this time.
+However, the April 25, 2018 decision indicates that USCIS may be required to accept Advance Parole requests if the decision to fully resume the DACA program is made final in 90 days.
+If you apply for Advance Parole now, your application will be rejected and you may lose your filing fee.5